JCMorente94/TextCNN-Model-for-IMDb-reviews/README.md

 The dataset is a list of 50.000 IMbd reviews from https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews.

 Each review is classified by positive or negative.
 There are 25.000 positives and 25.000 negatives.
-I divide the dataset into a training and test sets, using the training set for training the model and the test set for evaluate how good it does.
+I divide the dataset into a training and test set, using the training set for training the model and the test set for evaluate how good it does.

 ## Cleaning